mdomagk/personal-website/content/event/ICHQPWSHOP2025/index.md

 location: London, United Kingdom

-summary: Poster presentation at the 1st ICHQP Workshop 2025 at King's College London
+summary: Poster presentation at the ICHQP Workshop

 abstract: Presenting the analysis of long-term voltage harmonic trends in the Estonian transmission system, including compliance with planning limits and identified trend developments.